ktorio/ktor-documentation/topics/request.md

 ### Objects {id="objects"}
-With the enabled [Json](json-feature.md) feature, you can send a class instance within a request body as JSON.
+With the enabled [Json](json.md) plugin, you can send a class instance within a request body as JSON.
 To do this, assign a class instance to the `body` property and set the content type to `application/json` using the [contentType](https://api.ktor.io/%ktor_version%/io.ktor.http/content-type.html) function:

 ```kotlin
 ```
 {src="snippets/_misc_client/PostMethodWithObject.kt"}

-You can learn more from the [](json-feature.md) help section.
+You can learn more from the [](json.md) help section.

 ### Form parameters {id="form_parameters"}
 The Ktor client provides the [submitForm](https://api.ktor.io/%ktor_version%/io.ktor.client.request.forms/submit-form.html) function for sending form parameters using both `x-www-form-urlencoded` and `multipart/form-data` types.
 In a code snippet below, this function accepts the following parameters: